hackergarten/Paris2019/code-of-conduct.md

 Any form of written or verbal communication or direct actions that can be harassing to any participant or staff is not allowed at this event.

-Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion; sexual images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; sustained disruption of activities; inappropriate physical contact; and unwelcome sexual attention.
+Harassment includes offensive verbal comments related to age, gender, sexual orientation, disability, physical appearance, body size, race, religion; sexual images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; sustained disruption of activities; inappropriate physical contact; and unwelcome sexual attention.

 We expect **everyone** to follow these rules at all times at the main event venue and event-related social events.